Janice Pariat: Early life and career

+In 2014 she was the Charles Wallace Creative Writing Fellow with residency at University of Kent.
+In 2019 she was a writer-in-residence at the Toji Cultural Foundation in South Korea.

+Pariat has been on the jury for the 2022 JCB Prize for Literature.
+Pariat teaches creative writing and history of Art at Ashoka University.

 Style

 In Boats on Land, Pariat's stories – set between Shillong, Cherrapunji and Assam – undertake fictional re-imaginings of the transformations that swept through Northeast India during a period of three centuries, starting in the 1850s.
 Weaving together local folklore and tradition with unfolding social and political events, Pariat's style has been likened to magical realism as well as to Haruki Murakami's writing.
 Jeet Thayil commented on her stories to be 'revelatory and original'.

+Capturing the metamorphosis of Pariat's style in more than a decade, poet Urvashi Bahuguna notes that her stories remain anchored in "unrequited, unequal and thwarted love."